The Home is Almost Yours

 Mortgage Escrow Account

-This is a simple outline of the escrow process.
-Your specific methods may be different depending on your lender and your escrow company.
+This is a quick run-down of the escrow process.
+Your individual process may be slightly different based on your bank and your escrow holder.